Post Judgment Enforcement of Divorce and Paternity Decrees

 The answer lies in the constitution of the State of Florida.
 Our state constitution forbids imprisonment for the failure to pay a debt.
 The asset that a divorce court orders to be transferred constitutes a “debt” for the transferring spouse.
 In contrast, Florida courts consider paying child support and alimony obligations to be a way of furthering public policy, not merely satisfying a debt.
 Thus, these two duties fall outside the constitutional bar against imprisoning debtors.

-Therefore, instead of filing for of a “contempt of court” action, as in a child support case, the spouse who has not received a promised asset distribution must resort to a “motion to compel compliance.”
+Therefore, the spouse who has not received a promised asset distribution must resort to a “motion to compel compliance.”
 The motion to compel requires a more complex set of actions to achieve the asset distribution that the judge had originally ordered.
 For more information please see Property Distribution in Divorce.

 How to Compel Compliance With Transfer Of Assets